icubam/icubam/dev_install.md

 The unit tests require `TOKEN_LOC` to be set with a valid `token.pickle` file in the `resources/.env` file.

 To start the tests, install `pytest` and run `pytest`

+## Docker

+To build and run the application using Docker (docker or docker-compose) check the [documentation](./docker/README.md) in the docker folder.